-Can you tell us about your character Jake Crossley?
+Can you tell us about your character Jake?

 Jake is the youngest in the family.
 He’s a cheeky guy who loves adventure and mystery.
-In season two when he turned thirteen, Jake suddenly felt (like most teenagers), that he was on top of the world and felt super cool.
+In Series 2, when he turned thirteen, Jake suddenly felt (like most teenagers) that he was on top of the world and felt super cool.
 Jake was an awesome character to play.

-Was it filmed in the UK and how long did one series take to film?
+Was Evermoor filmed in the UK and how long did one series take to film?

 Evermoor was filmed in the north of England.
 A series would take around thirteen weeks to film.